alikerr/alikerr.github.io/content/english/access/_index.md

  **There are two technical conditions for getting access:**

 >  - An active [CCDB](https://ccdb.computecanada.ca "CCDB") account.
->  - An active CCDB "role" affiliated with UManitoba.
+>  - An active CCDB "role" affiliated with UManitoba (University of Manitoba).

 ## Guidelines of the Acceptable Use
 ---